dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Database Services/Azure Cosmos DB/Azure Cosmos DB.md

 ---
 title: Azure Cosmos DB
-tags: [azure, cloud, database, nosql, cosmos-db, index]
+tags: [azure, database, nosql, cosmos-db, index]
 ---

-Fully Managed NoSQL Database designed to be highly scalable and highly performant
+Fully Managed NoSQL Database designed to be highly scalable and performant
-It supports enabling geo-replication of data with a click of a button
+Supports enabling geo-replication of data with a click of a button
-Has very low latency `<` 10ms
+Has very low latency "less than 10ms"
 Can perform Analytics on data using Spark

 Designed for: